sampreet-chawla/GA-unit4-ruby-intro-to-ruby/README.md

  for numbers divisible by 5, it should print "buzz"; for numbers divisible by both 3 **and** five, it should print "fizzbuzz".

-To run your code, simply type navigate to the root of this repository and run `ruby lib/fizzbuzz.rb`
+To run your code, simply navigate to the root of this repository and run `ruby lib/fizzbuzz.rb`

-> This should seem familiar, since it's exactly what we were doing with `node`
+> Running a script in this way should seem familiar, since it's exactly what we were doing with `node`
 > in Unit 1.
 It's a deliberate similarity - Node was modeled off of other
 > console-based runtime environments, as a way of giving JavaScript a solid
 > platform for running on the server side.